SlidesMate vs PowerPoint: AI Generation vs Traditional Design

 Direct answer: PowerPoint is the industry standard for manual slide creation, offering decades of features, extensive design control, and ubiquitous enterprise adoption.
-SlideMate generates full presentations from a text prompt in under two minutes, then exports to PowerPoint format for final editing and delivery.
-Use SlideMate when you need a fast first draft.
+SlidesMate generates full presentations from a text prompt in under two minutes, then exports to PowerPoint format for final editing and delivery.
+Use SlidesMate when you need a fast first draft.
 Use PowerPoint when you need maximum control, complex animations, or your organization requires native PowerPoint creation.
-Many professionals use both — generate in SlideMate, finish in PowerPoint.
+Many professionals use both — generate in SlidesMate, finish in PowerPoint.

 Feature Comparison